BFE-RAI Ethnomusicology Film Award

 Since 1982, the RAI Film Festival (formerly knows as the RAI International Festival of Ethnographic Film) has served as a leading forum for exploring the multiple relationships between documentary filmmaking, anthropology, visual culture, and the advocacy of cultural diversity and intercultural dialogue through film.
 The festival takes place biennially, and since 2015 has had its home at Watershed, an independent arthouse cinema in Bristol (UK).
-In 2021 the festival will take place online.

 The festival showcases films organised in a number of strands (main competition, student films, short films) and it assigns a number of prizes and awards.
 The film screenings are accompanied by workshops, masterclasses, and an academic conference.

 The RAI Film Festival is organised by the Royal Anthropological Institute of Great Britain and Ireland, a scholarly organisation devoted to anthropology in all its many fields and applications.

 2021 Winner - In Search of Bidesia (2019, Simit Bhagat)